Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 console.log(astronaut.firstName)      // shows "undefined"
 ```

 You might never need to use this.
 If you don't need "firstName" any more, just don't use it.
 It's ok to leave it sitting there as a property on "astronaut" which you never use.
-There would be many instances where you don't use some properties which are available on an object, eg. in some pre-packaged code you are using.
+There would be many instances where you don't use some properties which are available on an object, eg. in some pre-packaged code or library you are using.

-Re memory usage, a good practice is never to create large volumes of data in the global scope.
+Re memory usage, a good practice is never to create large volumes of data at top level, in the global scope.
 These never go out of scope and can't be garbage collected.
 Create large volumes of data in some subsidiary function, and try to return from that function when you are done with it, or return periodically.
-The Garbage Collector will clean things up for you.
+The Garbage Collector can then clean things up for you.

 In a small to medium p5.js application you will never need to think about this !